walterfan/webrtc_primer/snippets/wasm/README.md

+# WASM

+WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
+Wasm is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications.

+## Advantage
+* Efficient and fast
+* Safe
+* Open and debuggable
+* Part of the open web platform

 # Install Emscripten Tool Chain

+Get the Emscripten SDK, using these instructions: https://emscripten.org/docs/getting_started/downloads.html

 Emscripten is a complete compiler toolchain to WebAssembly, using LLVM, with a special focus on speed, size, and the Web platform